Peggy Wilmoth, PhD, MSS, RN, FAAN

-Dr. Wilmoth joined the faculty of the School of Nursing at the University of North Carolina, Chapel Hill in August 2017 as the inaugural executive vice dean and as associate dean for academic affairs, and she currently serves as interim dean from January to July of 2022.
+Dr. Wilmoth joined the faculty of the School of Nursing at the University of North Carolina, Chapel Hill in August 2017 as the inaugural executive vice dean and as associate dean for academic affairs, and she served as interim dean from January to July of 2022.
 Previously she was the inaugural dean of the Byrdine F. Lewis School of Nursing and Health Professions where she led the transformation of the educational programming in the health professions.

 She is an experienced educator, with 40 years’ experience in higher education, where she has taught across all levels of nursing education.
 She was an early leader in examining the impact of cancer and other chronic illnesses on intimacy and sexuality.
 Her more recent work has examined the well-being of reserve-connected military children, psychiatric evacuation from the theater of war and deployment-related policy.
 She has over 60 publications in peer-reviewed journals and books.
 She is an experienced leader in interprofessional training and education in both the civilian and military communities.
 Dr. Wilmoth was named a Robert Wood Johnson Foundation Health Policy Fellow 2009-2010, where she had the opportunity to work in the Office of the Speaker of the House of Representatives, the Honorable Nancy Pelosi during the passage of the Affordable Care Act.